Cheikh Niang

 Cheikh Niang (born 10 July 1957) is a Senegalese diplomat and politician who currently serves as Senegalese Minister of Foreign Affairs.
-Prior to his appointment as the Minister of Foreign affiars, he had held several governmental roles which including Permanent Representative of Senegal to the United Nations, several ambassadorial roles.
+Prior to his appointment, he had held several governmental roles which including Permanent Representative of Senegal to the United Nations and several ambassadorial roles.

 Early life and education

 Niang was born on 10 July 1957 in Thies, Senegal.
 He studied at the École nationale d’administration et de magistrature (ENA/ENAM) in Dakar.
 He later furthered his studies to obtain a Master's degree in International Relations and Strategic Studies from Lancaster University, United Kingdom and also a master’s degree / M.Phil in English studies from Cheikh Anta Diop University, Dakar.